sustainable supply chain

 Understanding Risks and Opportunities

-We give our customers confidence in the products we sell by ensuring that we’re open and transparent in how our products have been sourced, manufactured and delivered to site.
-To demonstrate this, we’ve continued to work throughout the year to ensure that Tarmac’s product range is certified against BES 6001 the framework standard for the Responsible Sourcing of Construction Products and rated ‘excellent’.
-This is a major achievement for our business and we believe we’re the first company in our sector to achieve this across the full product range.
+We give our customers confidence in the products we sell by ensuring that we are open and transparent in how our products have been sourced, manufactured and delivered to site.
+To demonstrate this, we have continued to work throughout the year to ensure that Tarmac’s product range is certified against BES 6001 the framework standard for the Responsible Sourcing of Construction Products and rated ‘excellent’.
+This is a major achievement for our business and we believe we’re are the first company in our sector to achieve this across the full product range.

-During the year Tarmac became one of only a handful of organisations to be recognised by BRE (the Building Research Establishment) for its commitment to ethical sourcing practices.
+Tarmac is just one of only a handful of organisations to be recognised by BRE (the Building Research Establishment) for its commitment to ethical sourcing practices.
 The company has been officially verified under BES 6002 the Ethical Labour Sourcing (ELS) standard, which was developed by BRE, in response to the 2015 Modern Slavery Act.

-Tarmac also remain strongly committed to supporting the important work of the Gangmasters Labour Abuse Authority (GLAA) (GLAA) Construction Protocol Together we have established a voluntary information sharing agreement across key industry participants to raise awareness and drive out modern slavery from the construction sector.
+Tarmac also remain strongly committed to supporting the important work of the Gangmasters Labour Abuse Authority (GLAA) Construction Protocol.
+Together we have established a voluntary information sharing agreement across key industry participants to raise awareness and drive out modern slavery from the construction sector.